Close Menu

 As a daily laptop bag, yes, absolutely.
 With so many compartments, if you work on a laptop and you’re in and out of cafes, random coworking spaces or jumping onto public transport, this is a really nice bag to use.

 For a longer trip?
 It depends.
 If you pack light and you don’t expect to accumulate much stuff then yeah, absolutely.
-The Gomatic Travel Pack also has zips which can be used with locks, which is a major consideration when travelling regularly (for me at least).
+The Gomatic Travel Pack also has secure zips which can be used with locks, which is a major consideration when travelling regularly (for me at least).

 In terms of comfort, this is a very comfortable travel pack, with easily adjustable shoulder straps.
 The back is padded, the case is very much waterproof and overall I’ve been very comfortable wearing this bag around for a few days.